-Philipp Hoffmann, student in the master’s program Sports Business and Communication, spent his semester abroad at the University of California in San Diego, USA.
-In the blog post, the student talks about his experiences during his semester abroad in Southern California and gives interesting insights.
+Philipp Hoffmann, student in the master’s program Sports Business and Communication at Munich Business School (MBS), spent his semester abroad at the University of California in San Diego, USA.
+In the blog post, the student talks about his experiences during his semester abroad in Southern California and shares interesting insights.

 When choosing the right place and the right university, four criteria were important to me: A prestigious university with high-quality and appropriate courses, English as the national language, a city by the sea, and summer temperatures.
 After some consideration, I chose the USA.
 First I thought of UCLA in Los Angeles, but this city was simply too big, too loud and too confusing for me, so I quickly became aware of San Diego, which is only 120 miles away.
 As in nine other cities in California, San Diego is host of a University of California (UC).
 This is a system of state universities which operate independently, but share a reputation for groundbreaking research and innovation.

 Nearly everyone has heard of the 1.4 million-strong city on the border with Mexico, but few people really can imagine what it is like.
 That’s how it was for me too.
 Google immediately tells you about “America’s finest city”, as the city is called because of its pleasant climate and the living conditions there, and you quickly learn a few things about the fantastic weather, the long beaches and the unique Balboa Park.
 Furthermore, UC San Diego is one of the most renowned universities in the world, so in the end all my four criteria were met and I chose San Diego as my favourite with priority one.